Packer swimmers open season with crowds and youth on their side - Austin Daily Herald

 Packer swimmers open season with crowds and youth on their side

-It has been two years since the Austin girls swimming and diving meet held a complete meet with fans in the stands and competitors in the pool, so the Packers were dialed in as they opened their season with a — win over Tri City United in Bud Higgins Pool Thursday.
+It has been two years since the Austin girls swimming and diving team held a complete meet with fans in the stands and competitors in the pool, so the Packers were dialed in as they opened their season with an 84-76 win over Tri City United in Bud Higgins Pool Thursday.

-Mackenzie Carter may have had just one opponent in the pool with her, but she said she was driven by the packed crowd, a sight that she never saw once last season.
+Mackenzie Carter may have had just one opponent in the pool with her, but she said she was driven by the packed crowd, a sight she never saw once last season.
 Carter was able to cruise to the victory.

 “It definitely helped knowing that real people were watching us and it wasn’t just on a screen,” Carter said.